Legalisation of documents from Brazil for use in the Netherlands

 (declaração de estado civil /escritura pública declaratória de estado civil)

-You can get this document from a notary’s office.
+You can get this document from a notary’s office (cartório).
 You will need two witnesses who are not your relatives to swear that you are not married.

-If you are already in the Netherlands, you can request the certificate from the Brazilian consulate-general in Rotterdam.
-You must have Brazilian nationality to do this.
+If you are already in the Netherlands, you can request the certificate from the Brazilian consulate-general in Amsterdam.
+You must have the Brazilian nationality to do this.
 The consul will confirm your signature.
+You then need to have the document legalised by the Consular Service Centre in The Hague.
+After legalisation you can use your document in the Kingdom of the Netherlands.

 Official copy of a marriage certificate